131/h264-live-player/README.md

 # TODO
+* Try to switch ws to uws (for performance & stability)
 * Try to revert broadway mp4 un-boxing code into a live h264 mp4-boxing design, so i can use MSE and hardware acceleration (on desktop)...